Syrian Islamist group names new leader after blast

 President Bashar al-Assad agreed to hand over his chemical weapons stocks for destruction as part of a deal that averted threatened U.S. military strikes, but the continued attacks have led to accusations he had not fully declared his arsenal.

-The loss of its senior leadership has come at a significant time for Ahrar al-Sham, said Charles Lister, visiting fellow at the Brookings Doha Centre.
+The loss of its senior leadership has come at a significant time for Ahrar al-Sham, said Charles Lister, visiting fellow at the Brookings Doha Center.

 "This potentially crippling blow comes during a period in which Ahrar al-Sham's senior officials have begun adopting more moderate stances in Syria, including considering joining larger moderate coalitions," he wrote in an analysis.